vegegoku/assignment/README.md

 ##### JUnit tests
+JUnit is a framework to help you test your code and make sure that each peice of code works as intended.

 You are provided with two JUnit test classes (for the CSV and XML implementations) that will help you understand what is required from you and help you test your work.

+##### Maven
+Maven is a software project management tool that helps you develop and build your project.

+The Java project provided to you is a maven project, no prior knowledge of maven is reqquired.
+You can simply import the project to eclipse using the following steps:
+* Save the project ZIP file and extract it
+* Open Eclipse
+* Go to _File_ --> _Import..._
+* Select _Maven_ --> _Existing Maven Projects_ and click _Next_
+* _Browse_ to the extracted project directory and click _OK_
+* Click _Finish_

 ##### Delivery
-Your delivery should be two implementations of the `TransactionProcessor` interface and you should not modify the interface itself.
+You should create and sent two implementations of the `TransactionProcessor` interface, one that handles XML and another for CSV.
+You must not modify the `TransactionProcessor` interface itself.